jpgaviria2/bitcoinrewards/USER_MANUAL.md

 The Bitcoin Rewards Plugin provides a powerful way to reward customers with Bitcoin automatically.
 By following this manual, you should be able to:

 - Install and configure the plugin
-- Set up webhooks with Shopify and Square
+- Set up webhooks with Shopify
 - Configure email notifications
 - Monitor and manage rewards
 - Troubleshoot common issues